wangzw/StayPuft/README.md

 ## FAQ

+1. **Where should I report issues or request a new feature?**

+  The appropriate place to report issues or request new features is the [Issues section](https://github.com/dlecina/StayPuft/issues).

+2. **Where should I discuss other topics?**

+  To discuss other topics, please find an appropriate post in my blog's [Staypuft tag](http://davidlecina.com/blog/tag/staypuft/) and post a comment there.

-1. **How do I display an excerpt instead of full posts on the frontpage?**
+3. **How do I display an excerpt instead of full posts on the frontpage?**

   This is [an](https://github.com/dlecina/StayPuft/issues/2) [often](https://github.com/dlecina/StayPuft/issues/13) [requested](https://github.com/dlecina/StayPuft/issues/18) [feature](https://github.com/dlecina/StayPuft/pull/21) and one that is not part of the theme _by design_.
 That being said, it is very easy to customize the theme to show excerpts and a Read More link: